-There are often moments where the toddler refuses to comply and has a severe meltdown.
+There are often moments where the toddler can’t tell us how she or he feels and has a severe meltdown.
 It usually occurs when the toddler is in an uncomfortable situation, such as when around strangers.
 This reaction is called anxiety.

 Anxiety is common among children of all ages, including toddlers.
 It is normal for toddlers to get anxious occasionally, but it could be a recurrent event in some cases.
 But what causes anxiety in toddlers in the first place?

 In this post, we tell you the reasons, signs, and ways to manage toddlers’ anxiety.

 There is no single reason why a toddler could be anxious.
 Some amount of anxiety during tense situations or in anticipation of an outcome is common (1).
 However, when the anxiety affects the toddler’s everyday thoughts, behavior, and other aspects of life, it may indicate an anxiety disorder.

 Experts believe that genetics and social factors could play a role in the development of anxiety disorder among toddlers (2).
 Toddlers with a family history of anxiety disorder could be more susceptible to it.
 Some toddlers may imbibe the behavior when they observe anxiety in caretakers or family members.